pankunull/ppaste/README.md

 If you want to display all links at the end of paste you can use `--output-format` or short `-o`.

-If you need to upload multiples files and grab all the plain links:

 ```
 ./ppaste.sh --output-format plain file1 file2
 ```